 Visit Arlington National Cemetery

-If you are taking a side trip to Colonial Williamsburg — about 2.5 hours away from Washington DC — you might budget a day or two for Busch Gardens Williamsburg and Water Country USA.
-Washington DC gets pretty hot in the summer months, so a water park might sound pretty refreshing after all that touring!
+A great side trip is to visit Colonial Williamsburg — about 2.5 hours away from Washington D.C.
+We have discounted single and multi-day tickets!
+Additionally, you might budget a day or two to have fun at Busch Gardens Williamsburg and Water Country USA.
+Washington D.C. gets pretty hot in the summer months, so a water park might sound pretty refreshing after all that touring!

 Play at the Tidal Basin